AmdAdam/MyVilupuram-App/README.md

 # MyVilupuram-App

-This App tells you everything about Viluppuram from its History,Culture,Cuisine Restuarants,Divisions,Popular Tourist Spots,Climate,Transportation, Must Try App for Tourists."
+This App tells you everything about Viluppuram from its History, Culture,Cuisine Restuarants,Divisions,Popular Tourist Spots,Climate,Transportation, Must Try App for Tourists."

 This App is Built Using HTML and CSS.